akhabbaz/ReadInputFilesCPP/README.md

 # ReadInputFilesCPP
-Original code by Anton Khabbaz (anton.khabbaz@gmail.com)

- This software is provided 'as-is', without any express or implied warranty.
-In no event will the authors be held liable for any damages arising from the use of this software.

- Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

- 1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

- 2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

- 3. This notice may not be removed or altered from any source distribution.
- */
 Reading text data files is general, but there is an immense variety of text based data files.
 This program is meant to read a large subset of them, including CSV files.
 It consiss of a header file IO.h, a definitions file, IO.cpp, that should be in the same